-Golden Globes 2018 pays tribute to strong women
+A night of firsts at the Golden Globes

 "I do believe and I hope we can elicit change through the stories we tell and the way we tell them," she said.
 "Let's keep the conversation alive."

-Elisabeth Moss took home the award for best performance by actress in a TV drama for her starring role in the dystopian series, "The Handmaid's Tale."
+Elisabeth Moss took home the award for best performance by an actress in a TV drama for her starring role in the dystopian series, "The Handmaid's Tale."

 Moss thanked Margaret Atwood, the author of the book the drama is based on, in a powerful speech that included her thoughts on female characters breaking through "the white space."